Pension Bible

 The standard sequence is:

-1. Check with HR or the pensions/benefits team whether salary sacrifice is already available on your workplace scheme.
-The answer is usually yes at medium-to-large UK employers.
+1. Check with HR or the pensions/benefits team whether salary sacrifice is available on your workplace scheme.

 3. Complete the contractual variation form (sometimes called a "salary sacrifice election" or "flex choice").
 This typically asks for the amount you want to sacrifice in £ or percentage terms, and the effective date.